thenfour/CafeMarcheDB/03-blitz/cmdb2/README.tenfour.md

     <EditFieldsDialogButton>
     renders a "edit" button; when clicked, a dialog is rendered to edit a db3 table spec object.

+    <DB3EditRowButton> -- quite possibly a dupe of another ....

     <ChoiceEditCell>
     renders a value
     clicking reveals a dialog to select other values.